Skip to main content Skip to footer

 Universal Coverage

 The ultimate goal: every piece of video content, in every language, with audio description available from the moment of publication.
-AI is the technology that makes this vision achievable.
+AI-empowered describers are the force that makes this vision achievable, combining human creativity and judgment with machine speed and scale.

 The Arc of Progress

 The story of audio description technology is a story of increasing inclusion.
-From a handful of manually described broadcasts in the 1980s to the promise of universal coverage in the 2020s, the trajectory is clear: technology is making media accessibility not just possible but practical at the scale the world needs.
+From a handful of manually described broadcasts in the 1980s to AI-empowered describers covering entire content libraries in the 2020s, the trajectory is clear: technology is not replacing the human craft of audio description - it is unleashing it at the scale the world needs.